Andrónico Rodríguez: Election

-Rodríguez took his first steps into national politics in 2019, running to represent Cochabamba in the Senate on behalf of Morales' party, the Movement for Socialism (MAS-IPSP).
+Rodríguez took his first steps into national politics in 2019, running to represent Cochabamba in the Senate on behalf of Morales's party, the Movement for Socialism (MAS-IPSP).
 The MAS handily won in the department, attaining nearly sixty percent of the popular vote.
-Despite the victory, broader allegations of electoral fraud put the national results into question, sparking mass opposition protests that culminated in Morales' resignation and flight from the country just over a month later.
-In Morales' absence, Rodríguez found himself at the head of the Six Federations, a position he used to direct cocalero-led protests opposing the former president's ouster.
+Despite the victory, broader allegations of electoral fraud put the national results into question, sparking mass opposition protests that culminated in Morales's resignation and flight from the country just over a month later.
+In Morales's absence, Rodríguez found himself at the head of the Six Federations, a position he used to direct cocalero-led protests opposing the former president's ouster, though he rejected more radical calls by some compatriots to "raise arms" in a Che-style insurgency.

 With new elections scheduled for 2020 and Morales barred from participating, Rodríguez quickly emerged as a viable contender to receive the MAS's nomination for the presidency.
-Just over a month after Morales' removal, representatives of the MAS's youth wing in Cochabamba put forward Rodríguez as their presidential candidate, with an ensuing opinion poll published by Página Siete demonstrating him leading amid a field of other opposition candidates.
+Just over a month after Morales's removal, representatives of the MAS's youth wing in Cochabamba put forward Rodríguez as their presidential candidate, with an ensuing opinion poll published by Página Siete demonstrating him leading amid a field of other opposition candidates.
 In January, the Pact of Unity—a coalition of MAS-aligned trade syndicates—proclaimed former foreign minister David Choquehuanca, "an Aymara comrade", as their preferred presidential candidate, with Rodríguez, "[a] Quechua comrade", presented as his running mate.
 However, that proposition was rejected by Morales, who considered Rodríguez "too young" to hold the position.
 The former president instead selected Luis Arce as the MAS's presidential pick, accompanied by Choquehuanca as his running mate, with Morales describing Rodríguez's sidelining as a "sacrifice" the MAS youth would have to make.